mrsfgl/ece466_dsp_ss2022/Syllabus and Schedule/Syllabus.md

 =

 This course introduces fundamental tools for extracting information embedded in digital signals.
-While most real world signals are inherently analog, digital signal processing is often performed (after analog-to-digital conversion) due to the cost effectiveness, reliability, and re-configurability of digital hardware and software.
-Digital Signal Processing (DSP) techniques will specifically be presented in both the time-domain and frequency-domain to analyze signals and linear and time-invariant (LTI) systems, and determine the output response of such systems to input signals.
+Digital signal processing is performed (after analog-to-digital conversion) due to the cost effectiveness, reliability, and re-configurability of digital hardware and software.
+Digital Signal Processing (DSP) techniques will specifically be presented in both the time-domain and frequency-domain to analyze signals and systems.
 To supplement this theory, practical experience in analyzing and processing digital signals will be provided through a computer project based on Python.
-Digital signal processing is needed in virtually all aspects of science and engineering.
-Applications of digital signal processing include the study of physiologic systems and financial markets as well as the design of control and communication systems.
+Digital signal processing is heavily utilized in virtually all aspects of science and engineering.
+Applications of digital signal processing include machine learning, the study of biological, chemical, social (__Pandemic tracking and prediction__), and physical systems (_even a building is a system_), financial markets, the design of control and communication systems, ...

+## What You Will Learn:
+1. Relationships between Digital and Analog Systems.
+Why use digital?
+2. Time domain and frequency domain analysis of digital systems.
+How to better understand, analyze and model digital systems?
+3. Tools and skillset for digital signal processing.
+Operators that correspond to their counterparts of analog signal processing, such as Fourier transform, convolution, ...
+4. Theoretical analysis of these tools using $z$-transfom.
+How does all these work in math?
+5. Machine Learning for SP.

+Requirements:
+==
-__Requirements:__ There will be two midterms, homeworks, quizzes, and a final project.
+There will be two midterms, homeworks, quizzes, and a final project.
-1. __Midterm 1:__
+1. __Midterm 1:__ February 17th, Thursday, Class time.
+2. __Midterm 2:__ April 5th, Tuesday, Class time.
+3. __Final Project:__ (TBD)

 ---
 Schedule